 When you want to sell your products or services online or to plan an online strategy you need a domain to your web.
-And this one must be representative of your business.
+And this domain must be representative of your business.

 It's crucial for trademarks and domain names to work together in order to generate a good online identity.